 5.6 Comparison of translation quality (measured according to BLEU) between Moses and our proposed translation system (BB-ALG) when translating the Europarl test corpora.
-The log-linear model used by Moses did not include 5.7 BLEU results when translating the Xerox test corpora from English to Span- ish, French and German.
-Translations were generated by means of a breadth- first multiple-stack algorithm.
-MERT was used to tune the weights of the 116 5.8 log-linear model 116 5.0 Moses and our proposed translation system (BB-ALG) when translating the Xerox test corpora.
+The log-linear model used by Moses did not include 5.7 lexical components.
+95% confidence intervals are shown 116 58 Comparison of translation quality (measured according to BLEU) between 110 5.0 Moses and our proposed translation system (BB-ALG) when translating the Xerox test corpora.
 95% confidence intervals are shown 117 5.9 Translation quality results measured in terms of BLEU when translating the EU test corpora from Spanish, French and German to the English language.
-A breadth-first multiple-stack algorithm was used to generate the translations.
-The weights of the log-linear combination were adjusted via the MERT algo- rithm.
-117 5.10 Comparison of translation quality (measured according to BLEU) between 11/ Moses and our proposed translation system (BB-ALG) when translating the EU test corpora.
+A breadth-first multiple-stack algorithm was used to generate the translations. rithm 117 5.10 Comparison of translation quality (measured according to BLEU) between 11/ Moses and our proposed translation system (BB-ALG) when translating the EU test corpora.
 95% confidence intervals are shown.
-117 5.11 Comparison of estimation time cost in seconds using RF and BRF estima- tion when translating from English to Spanish with the EuTrans-I, Xerox and 5 10 118 5.12 Comparison of translation quality (measured according to BLEU) using RF and BRF estimation when translating from English to Spanish with the EuTrans- I, Xerox and Europarl corpora.
-95% confidence intervals are shown.
-5.13 Number of phrases, disk accesses, total time (in secs), and disk overhead , required to retrieve the translations for the phrases of the Spanish-English Europarl test set, ranging over the value of α .
+117 5.11 Comparison of estimation time cost in seconds using RF and BRF estima- tion when translating from English to Spanish with the EuTrans-I, Xerox and 5 10 Europarl corpora.
+118 5.12 comparison of translation quality (measured according to BLEU) using RF and BPE estimation when translating from English to Spanish with the EuTrans I Xerox and Europarl corpora 95% confidence intervals are shown 119 5.13 Number of phrases, disk accesses, total time (in secs), and disk overhead required to retrieve the translations for the phrases of the Spanish-English Europarl test set, ranging over the value of α .
 120 5.14 Number of queries, % of cache misses, total, per sentence and per query locating time (in secs.) required by all model queries when translating the Spanish-English Europarl test set ($\alpha = 100$ constitutes the baseline system).
-A breadth-first multiple-stack algorithm was used to generate the translations.
-Such algorithm implemented monotonic search.
-Default log-linear weights 121 5.15 Comparative alignment quality results (in %) using different smoothing tech- niques for NO-NULL and NULL alignments.
+A breadin-first multiple-stack algorithm was used to generate the translations. were used.
+121 5.15 Comparative alignment quality results (in %) using different smoothing tech- niques for NO-NULL and NULL alignments.
 A breadth-first multiple-stack algorithm was used to generate the alignments.
 Such algorithm implemented non-monotonic search.
 Default log-linear weights were used.
-Best results are 5 16 shown in bold 123 5.10 and NULL alignments.
+Best results are 510 shown in bold.
+123 3.10 and NULL alignments.
 A breadth-first multiple-stack algorithm was used to generate the alignments.
 The search algorithm implemented non-monotonic search.
-Log-linear weights were tuned using MERT 123 6.1 Summary of applications of the generalised formalisation.
-144
+Log-linear weights were tuned using MERT.
+123 61 Summary of applications of the generalised formalisation 144 0.1 Seminary of approximations of the Beneralised formation and the second s - · · ·